What’s the distinction between fiction and fraud?

 As one of the more fully developed entries, there is a wide variety of information here.
 Without actually telling the reader what they can “take to the bank”, I’ve crafted a sort of graphic code which, hopefully, won’t get in the way.

-- The artist Susan Ricker Knox is an actual person; her dates are accurate (or as accurate as the internet has been willing to provide).
+- The artist Susan Ricker Knox is an actual historical figure; her dates are accurate (or as accurate as the internet has been willing to provide).
 Alternate spellings or variations in a name are so identified.
-Were Knox an invented person, as some of the artists are—particularly when artworks are unsigned but could still be useful in telling a story—her name would have appeared in bold italics.
+Were Knox an invented person, as some of the artists are—particularly when artworks are unsigned but could still be useful to enrich the narrative—her name would have appeared in bold italics.

-- Works sometimes arrived with a title accompanying or attached to the piece: prints are often titled in pencil on the front; paintings, sometimes of the reverse.
+- Works sometimes arrived with a title accompanying or attached to the piece: prints are often titled in pencil on the front; paintings, sometimes on the reverse.
 If the title were given, it appears in “quotes”; if we’ve invented one, without quotes, as it appears here.
-The subject of Ricker’s portrait remains unidentified, sadly, but that omission allowed us to repurpose the portrait to enhance the story.
+The subject of Ricker’s portrait remains unidentified, sadly, but that omission allowed us to repurpose the portrait to enhance the story of a local institution.

 - A date for its creation has sometimes been provided, but in this case we’ve bracketed it (i.e., guessed) based here on the style of clothing.
 Again, italics indicate the date has been manufactured—admittedly a subtle distinction.